nproc/retry-go/README.md

 # Retry

-Retry a function execution with specific intervals
+Retry a function execution with specific intervals with panic recovery

 Make sure to read the docs to understand how this package works and what do expected from it.